 5. Other than as provided in Rule I. H. 1. f. or as allowed under Academic Concentration rules, no student may submit the same written work, or substantially the same paper, in satisfaction of more than one academic requirement.
 If, in unusual circumstances, a student is authorized to submit the same work, or parts of the same work, in satisfaction of more than one requirement, written consent of all persons to whom the work is to be submitted must be obtained in advance, and retained by the student and all persons to whom the writing is submitted.
 It is permissible, with the consent of the professor, to use a paper submitted for course credit to satisfy the writing requirement as well.

-6. It is a violation of this regulation to provide any written work to another student, with the knowledge that it will be submitted as his or her original work in satisfaction of any course requirement or for any other school-related purpose.
+6. It is a violation of this regulation to provide any written work to another student, with the knowledge that it will be submitted as the student’s original work in satisfaction of any course requirement or for any other school-related purpose.

 7. Academic credit may be withheld for any work which violates this regulation.
 Academic credit awarded for work which is later discovered to have been submitted in violation of this regulation may be withdrawn.
 A degree awarded in part on the basis of such course credit may be revoked.